-- are ongoing or permanent in nature such as supervision within written policies and procedures or segregation of duties, - operate on a periodic basis such as those which are performed as part of the annual consolidated financial statement preparation process, - · are preventive or detective in nature, - have a direct or indirect impact on the consolidated financial statements themselves.
-Controls which have an indirect effect on the consolidated financial statements include entity level controls and IT general controls such as system access and deployment controls whereas a control with a direct impact could be, for example, a reconciliation which directly supports a balance sheet line item, - feature automated and/or manual components.
+- are ongoing or permanent in nature such as supervision within written policies and procedures or segregation of duties, - operate on a periodic basis such as those which are performed as part of the annual consolidated financial statement preparation process, - are preventive or detective in nature, - controls whereas a control with a direct impact could be, for example, a reconciliation which directly supports a balance sheet line item. - feature automated and/or manual components.
 Automated controls are control functions embedded within system processes such as application enforced segregation of duty controls and interface checks over the completeness and accuracy of inputs.
 Manual internal controls are those operated by an individual or group of individuals such as authorization of transactions.